Maria Martynova

 OCT Manufacturers & Retina Layers Analysis

 From 2010 most eye care specialists have used the same OCT International Nomenclature for Optical Coherence Tomography.
 OCT equipment manufacturers rely on this nomenclature for retina layer thickness calculation and most ophthalmologists use it as well.
+Here is a variant of OCT layer segmentation:

 Taking into account retina structure, some layers can be united into complexes.
 For instance, the ganglion complex includes RNFL, ganglion cell layer & OPL.